List of Fear the Walking Dead characters: Alicia Clark

 Alicia Clark, portrayed by Alycia Debnam-Carey, is the daughter of Madison and Steven Clark, who died a few years before the apocalypse.
 She is the younger sister of Nick Clark.
 She was a formerly high-ranking member and resident of the Broke Jaw Ranch community as she becomes a de facto co-leader, and briefly had a relationship with Jake Otto.

 Liza Ortiz

 Elizabeth "Liza" Ortiz, portrayed by Elizabeth Rodriguez, is a main character in the first two seasons of Fear the Walking Dead.
 Liza is the ex-wife of Travis Manawa and the mother of Chris Manawa.
 Liza is a described as a "Latino-American and one of many LA residents dealing with the start of the outbreak".
 Following her and Travis's divorce, Chris blames his father for their separation.

-Liza is killed off in the first-season finale when her husband Travis shoots her out of mercy after being bitten by a walker.
+Liza is killed off in the first-season finale when Travis shoots her out of mercy after being bitten by a walker.
 After her death, Chris is shown to be even more angered and traumatized and blames his father Travis.
+On the beach, Liza reveals to Madison that she had been bitten.
+Liza pleads with Madison and Travis to euthanize her before she turns.
+Travis promises to protect Chris before shooting Liza.
+The group holds a funeral for Liza and buries her at sea.
+However, Chris reacts violently and blames Travis for her death.